personal growth and travel blog on my canvas homepage banner image

 a lake in a national reserve in atacama desert chile

-Covid-Related Travel Update, Jan 2024: Chile is open to international tourists.
+Covid-Related Travel Update, Jan 2024/2025/2026: Chile is open to international tourists.
 Visit the Chilean government’s official website for travel-related information and regulations.
 Don’t forget to read the government’s rules to be followed in public spaces here.
 My guide to Chile visa would be helpful for Indian citizens.

-They say that the Atacama is the driest desert, but I disagree.
+They say that the Atacama is the driest desert; I disagree.
+My time in the capital city San Pedro de Atacama and in the desert was fascinating.

 The Atacama Desert and Its Many Wonders